trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

 description: "A walkthrough from State to Free to tagless final"
 ---

-<message negative=true>The following are largely notes for myself.
-Feel free to add an issue to the site's github repo (link at right of the header) with errors or suggestions.</message>
+<alert variant="warning">The following are largely notes for myself.
+Feel free to add an issue to the site's github repo (link at right of the header) with errors or suggestions.</alert>

 Also note that the code is available on [scalafiddle.io](https://scalafiddle.io/sf/Oku0bdX/0).